- What is taught?

 - How does that happen?

 The first fundamental in any sport is mental freedom.
-If a player has mental freedom, then his body will have the freedom to make any adjustments it wants.
+If a player has mental freedom, then his body will have the freedom to make any adjustment it wants.
 Without mental freedom, it is almost impossible to have complete physical freedom.
-We like to say that we moisten the clay (the mind) and then the clay can be molded in any shape it wants (the body).
-We have found that the process of making mechanical changes in a player's motion is greatly accelerated with our program.
+I like to say that I moisten the clay (the mind) and then the clay can be molded in any shape it wants (the body).
+I have found that the process of making mechanical changes in a player's motion is greatly accelerated with the methodology.

 - Is there any downside to the program?

 All of the work takes place on the playing field, court or course.

 - Is this a philosophy?

 No. The muscles do not operate based on philosophy or certain beliefs.
 They operate according to specific laws of motion.
 That is why descriptions from athletes in different sports are similar in terms of how they feel when playing their best.
 Water will boil at 212 degrees whether someone believes it will or not.
 Whether someone believes in laws of motion or not, they operate the same way in all athletes.
 These laws have been uncovered and can be taught.

 Buddy Biancalana’s methodology stems from his “zone experience in the 1985 World Series as the starting shortstop for the World Champion, Kansas City Royals.
 In those seven games of the most pressure-packed athletic contest imaginable, he also went into the Zone (see “Getting on Top and Staying There” in the Article's section).

 It was remarkable in every way.
 He hit 78 points above his career average, played errorless at shortstop, had a game-winning hit and made several outstanding plays.